Mina Tander

-Mina Tander (born 4 December 1978) is a German actress.
+Mina Tander (born 4 December 1979) is a German actress.
 She played BfV agent Esther Krug on Berlin Station from 2016 to 2019.

 Biography

 Born in Cologne, Tander is the daughter of an Afghan journalist father, who died when she was a child, and a German teacher mother.

-She was raised in Cologne with her older sister Simin Tander.
+She was raised in Cologne with her younger sister Simin Tander.

 Tander is married to German film director Elmar Fischer.
 He directed Tander in his 2003 film Fremder Freund (Strange Friend), and in the 2009 episode "Die Kronzeugin" of Der Kriminalist (The Criminalist).